evanlemuel23/Amazon/README.md

 A simple search functionality to demonstrate the structure and design of a typical e-commerce search feature.

-Styling: Modern and clean CSS styles that enhance the visual appeal, inspired by Amazon
+Styling: Modern and clean CSS styles that enhance the visual appeal, inspired by Amazon.

+LIVE DEMO: